awsdocs/amazon-athena-user-guide/doc_source/orc.md

 ## Library Name<a name="library-name"></a>

-This is the SerDe class for ORC files\.
-It passes the object from the ORC file to the reader and from the ORC file to the writer: [OrcSerDe](https://hive.apache.org/javadocs/r1.2.2/api/org/apache/hadoop/hive/ql/io/orc/OrcSerde.html)
+This is the SerDe class for data in the ORC format\.
+It passes the object from ORC to the reader and from ORC to the writer: [OrcSerDe](https://hive.apache.org/javadocs/r1.2.2/api/org/apache/hadoop/hive/ql/io/orc/OrcSerde.html)

 ## Examples<a name="examples"></a>